Neuro-Affirming Autism & ADHD Assessments for Teens

 You will complete our client inquiry form to let us know you would like to schedule.
 We will then email you with date/time options, and you will be expected to reply to schedule.
 We see clients on Fridays, usually scheduling about 1-3 months out.

 Once you schedule your teen’s session, you will be emailed a link through Carepatron, our HIPAA-compliant portal.
-You are expected to establish your portal for ongoing communication.
-This step also includes signing the client consents and is due within two weeks of scheduling with us; if your teen is 14+ they will also have consents to sign.
-Please also let us know if your teen wants their own portal, as well!
+This step also includes signing the consents and is due within two weeks of scheduling with us; if your teen is 14+ they will also have consents to sign.
+Please also let us know if your teen wants their own portal!

-During the clinical interview session, your teen is invited to stim, take breaks, and care for themself in whatever ways they need.
-If in-person, our office has lots of comfy seating, plenty of fidgets to choose from, and natural lighting, as well as a cozy waiting room for you to wait.
+During the clinical interview session, your teen is invited to stim, move, eat and drink, take breaks, and care for themself in whatever ways they need.
+If in-person, our office has lots of comfy seating, plenty of fidgets to choose from, and adjustable lighting, as well as a waiting room for adult(s).
 Here is a picture of what our office looks like!
-(We also have the option of an office with no windows for light sensitive folx.)
 They can also bring whatever they need to feel supported (fidgets, comfort items, food, drinks, etc.) and wear comfy clothes — we model inclusivity by doing the same!

-Within 3 weeks following the interview session (usually in 1-2 weeks!), you and our teen will receive the written report via the portal, as well as an email explaining how read the report — see the question below for info about what that report includes!
+Within 2-4 weeks following the interview session, you and your teen will receive the written report via the portal, as well as an email with a guide explaining how read the report — see the question below for info about what that report includes!

-Once you’ve had time to read the report in detail, you might have questions or need additional support.
-You can email your clinician with questions or if you need edits made.
-Otherwise, these reports are designed to be used with your teen’s primary therapist, or they can schedule a self-discovery session with our clinician if they want to do a deeper dive into their identity.
+Once you’ve had time to read the report in detail, either of you might have questions or need additional support.
+You can email the clinician with questions or if edits are needed.
+Otherwise, these reports are designed to be used with your teen’s primary therapist.

 -

 Within 1-3 weeks of the interview session, you and your teen will receive a detailed written report, which is usually 30-50+ pages.
 While that may feel overwhelming, it’s meant to serve as a “guidebook” for ongoing identity development post-diagnosis; this is especially crucial for this age!
-When we provide the report, you will also receive an email about how to read and understand it.
+When we provide the report, you will also receive an email with a guide that explains how to read and understand it.

-Finally, you’ll receive a “mini report” — this is a 3-4 page condensed version of the report (including diagnosis) that they can provide to providers, therapists, etc., should they want to share their diagnosis for reasons such as medication access or ongoing therapy.
-Since their full report includes a lot of personal information from their interview session, the “mini report” meets the expectations of providers, without sharing too much of their personal information.
+Finally, you’ll receive a “mini report” — this is a 3-4 page condensed version of the report (including diagnosis and an outline of the measures used for assessment) that can be provided to providers, therapists, etc. if they should want to share their diagnosis for any reason (medication management, ongoing therapy, etc.).
+Since the full report includes a lot of personal information from the interview session, the “mini report” mindfully allows you to share the diagnosis.

 -